-This will reduce the ability of fossil fuel exporters to use oil and gas as geopolitical weapons to further their foreign policy goals, making political tension arising from power asymmetries less likely to occur, he said.
+This will reduce the ability of fossil fuel exporters to use oil and gas as “geopolitical weapons” to further their foreign policy goals, making political tensions arising from power asymmetries less likely to occur, he said.

 In a world powered by renewables, economic success will no longer depend on fossil fuel stocks but on clean energy technology innovation, the experts observed.

-A race for renewables leadership has already started, but while boosting technological research and development, it poses new threats and could ultimately result in hurtful geo-economic rivalry, warns Christine Westphal, senior research associate at German Institute for International and Security Affairs.
+A race for renewables leadership has already started.
+But while boosting technological research and development, it may ultimately result in harmful geo-economic rivalry that risks undermining the energy transition, warns Christine Westphal, senior research associate at German Institute for International and Security Affairs.

 Today, the United States, Europe and Japan are big players in the renewables market.
 None of them, however, can keep up with China, which has emerged as the world’s largest producer, exporter and installer of solar panels, wind turbines, batteries and electric vehicles, according to IRENA.

 If such a small number of players dominate markets, they could stifle competition and suppress innovation, making countries that do not control technologies dependent on the few that do, Westphal told the audience.
 Fair trading systems are needed to avoid such technology dominance, she said.

 Likewise, monopolies in mineral trade threaten to smother material flows, which could ultimately slow down the shift to renewables.
 A 2012 ruling by the World Trade Organisation may have dismantled China’s attempt to restrict rare earths supply to foreign buyers for now, but the case showed that recent fears that states endowed with critical materials may use them to exert pressure on others aren’t entirely unjustified.